Sponsored by the Traveling Vineyard

 The company started back in 2001 with the goal of making wine tastings less stuffy.
 Well, their relaxed vision took off, and today the company has over 1,000 Wine Guides in over 40 states.

 The Traveling Vineyard has 21 different varieties of wine in 3 different categories: red, white, and sweet and fizzy.
 Besides wine, they also sell accessories such as chillers, decanters, and openers.
 Wines are priced from $14 – $25 per bottle and because it's a consumable item people always need more.
 Best of all their wines have a guest satisfaction rating of over 98%.

-With the Success Kit you also get your own Personal Estate Website free for the first 3 months, afterwards it’s $15.95 a month.
+With the Success Kit, you also get your own Personal Estate Website free for the first three months.
+Afterward, it’s $15.95 a month.
 While I didn’t have an opportunity to review the Personal Estate Website, it does contain additional training, videos, and your own personal accounting software, so that you can track orders and see how much money you’re making.

-For each party that you schedule — you’ll need to bring 5 bottles of wine for tasting.
-But the cool thing is if you sell $150 and have at least 3 orders at your tasting party, you’ll get a $75 credit which you can apply towards your next tasting set.
+For each party that you schedule — you’ll need to bring five bottles of wine for tasting.
+But the cool thing is if you sell $150 and have at least three orders at your tasting party, you’ll get a $75 credit which you can apply towards your next tasting set.

-Wine Guides can make 15% – 35% in commission based on monthly sales volume.
-Payments are made 3 times a month via direct deposit.
-As a Wine Guide you get a 20% discount off of wine and these sales are combined in your monthly personal volume.
+Wine Guides can make 15% – 35% in commission, based on monthly sales volume.
+Payments are made three times a month via direct deposit.
+As a Wine Guide, you get a 20% discount off of wine, and these sales are combined in your monthly personal volume.
 On average, Wine Guides sell $417 per tasting party.
 And there are no monthly sales quotas, which a lot of direct sales companies do have.

-There are basically 4 ways in which you can earn money with the Traveling Vineyard:
+There are four ways in which you can earn money with the Traveling Vineyard: